 3. The UE provides the EAP ID for the S-NSSAI alongside the S-NSSAI in an NAS MM Transport message towards the AMF.

-4. The AMF sends the EAP ID to the NSSAAF which provides interface with the AAA, in an Nnssaaf_NSSAA_Authenticate Request (EAP ID Response, GPSI, S-NSSAI).
+4. The AMF sends the EAP ID to the NSSAAF which provides interface with the AAA, in an Nnssaaf_NSSAA_Authenticate Request (EAP ID Response, GPSI, S-NSSAI, SN-ID).

 5. If the AAA-P is present (e.g. because the AAA-S belongs to a third party and the operator deploys a proxy towards third parties), the NSSAAF forwards the EAP ID Response message to the AAA-P, otherwise the NSSAAF forwards the message directly to the AAA-S. NSSAAF routes to the AAA-S based on the S-NSSAI.
-The NSSAAF/AAA-P forwards the EAP Identity message to the AAA-S together with S-NSSAI and GPSI.
+The NSSAAF/AAA-P forwards the EAP Identity message to the AAA-S together with S-NSSAI, SN-ID and GPSI.
 The AAA-S stores the GPSI to create an association with the EAP ID in the EAP ID response message so the AAA-S can later use it to revoke authorisation or to trigger reauthentication.
-The AAA-S uses the EAP-ID and S-NSSAI to identify for which UE and slice authorisation is requested.
+The AAA-S uses the EAP-ID, SN-ID and S-NSSAI to identify for which UE, PLMN, and slice authorisation is requested.

-NOTE : If the AAA-S belongs to the 3rd party, the NSSAAF optionally maps the S-NSSAI to External Network Slice Inforamtion (ENSI), and forwards the EAP Identity message to the AAA-S together with ENSI and GPSI.
-In this case, the AAA-S uses the EAP-ID and ENSI to identify the UE for which slice authorisation is requested.
+NOTE : If the AAA-S belongs to the 3rd party, the NSSAAF optionally maps the S-NSSAI to External Network Slice Inforamtion (ENSI), and forwards the EAP Identity message to the AAA-S together with ENSI, SN-ID, and GPSI.
+In this case, the AAA-S uses the EAP-ID, SN-ID and ENSI to identify for which UE, PLMN, and slice authorisation is requested.

 6 -11.
 EAP-messages are exchanged with the UE.
 One or more than one iterations of these steps may occur.

 12. EAP authentication completes.
-An EAP-Success/Failure message is delivered to the NSSAAF/AAA-P along with GPSI and S-NSSAI/ENSI.
+An EAP-Success/Failure message is delivered to the NSSAAF/AAA-P along with GPSI, SN-ID and S-NSSAI/ENSI.

 13. The NSSAAF sends the Nnssaaf_NSSAA_Authenticate Response (EAP-Success/Failure, S-NSSAI, GPSI) to the AMF.